MicrosoftDocs/Viva/Viva/glint/setup/reopen-survey.md

 # Reopen or extend a Viva Glint survey cycle

 Sometimes survey takers may need extra time to complete a survey or your response rate may not be as high as you hoped.
-Admins can reopen a survey cycle as long as a new cycle hasn't started.
+Admins can reopen a survey cycle as long as a new cycle isn't started.
 The survey cycle can also be extended.

 >[!TIP]
 >For best results, reopen a recently closed survey within a day or two of the survey cycle ending.